INFO-ESIPE/note-taking/ESIPE/Semestre 1/Python Fundamentals/01 - Python.md

 ### Concept and manual use

 A virtual environment is an isolated Python environment to **manage project-specific dependencies without conflicts** (especially because most dependencies we will use aren't from the standard library).
-IDEs like PyCharm makes this step easier, but you can still do it manually:
+IDEs like PyCharm makes this step easier, but you can still do it manually from your shell:
 ```python
 python3 -m venv my_project_env      # Create a venv
 source my_project_env/bin/activate  # Activate (Linux/macOS)